-The harvesting was prolonged until October 14th, to allow the late plots to complete their ripening.
+The harvesting was prolonged until October 14th, to allow the late plots to fully ripen.
 Despite continuing fine weather, some of them didn’t quite make it, probably because of severe lack of water in the soil.
 So we had to discard an unusually large proportion of the crop – around 23%.
 Some of these batches might have been kept for the second wine in a more typical vintage, but the potential of 2009 is awesome.
 Pavillon Rouge then only represents 41% of the crop.

 Cabernet Sauvignon: 67%; Merlot: 29%; Petit Verdot: 4%: these proportions ensure a certain classicism of style although there is exceptional tannic power, even greater than that of Pavillon Rouge 2005.
 The high proportion of Cabernet has helped preserve a moderate alcoholic degree – barely 13.4.
 The real greatness of the 2009 however, is in how those concentrated tannins have been given amazing softness and delicacy.
 We have never known such wonderful balance.
+When to start drinking it?
+It is a difficult question to answer as the wine is already charming and delicious, but it has immense potential...
+(October 2018)

 After a cold, dry winter, the weather turned rainy and cool in April, causing a rather late bud-break and a somewhat slow growth of the vine shoots.
 As from May 1st however, temperatures rose quite sharply and settled above the seasonal norms, without ever reaching excessive highs.
 This allowed a quick and successful flowering that promised a very even ripening of the berries.